GVThorne/GoldLinkAPI/docs/source/code_samples.rst

 Javascript
 **********

-First of all we are going to generate a XML HTTP request object and declare the API endpoints as follows:
+First a XML HTTP request object will be generated and the API endpoints will be declared as follows:

 .. code-block:: javascript